 11:30AM – Passo del Bracco summit reached.
 Spirits good.
 Decision time, and I turn right to uncharted tiny back roads, with only my trusty, sweat dampened maps and overly confident sense of direction to guide me.
 A very tasty 4km descent brings me to another fork in the road, and for some reason not quite clear to me, I make a correct directional choice which results in slicing 17km off my planned route – which I happily take.

 Another fine descent over twisting but bumpy roads leads me into a valley enroute to the town of Carro – okay it’s a village, only smaller.
 The complete lack of cars and poor quality of the roads heightens my sense of isolation, and I think about my wife and daughter back home.
 I cross a small bridge at the valley bottom and begin the climb up to Carro with a determined pedal stroke, noting the sun’s doing a fine job of baking this valley.
-The climb is wooded, but there’s no shade on the road, and the heat, and humid sea air mixes with the local foliage to produce a toxic inhaler.
+The climb is wooded, but there’s on the road, and the heat, and humid sea air mixes with the local foliage to produce a toxic inhaler.
 I pedal upwards, and inhale.

 The climb winds up past Carro, it’s another 4km to the Colle de Mola.
 The sun is hot, that gel I had isn’t sitting quite right, and even though the section is not steep, it is a grind.
 At least there’s some shade.

 By now I’ve switched out my helmet for the Pez Cap, which in addition to handily shading my eyes, serves as a nifty sweatband – only problem is I’m sweating so much that every few seconds – with metronomic precision, a bead of sweat rolls along the edge of the visor, dangles for a split second just between my line of vision, then lets go and drips just past my nose… I’m sure landing squarely on my top tube.